deketver/deketver.github.io/README.md

 ## Java projects
 ### FridgeTracker
 Small and quickly made FridgeTracker, which allows adding items to a virtual fridge in order to track dates of expiration.
-It allows search of the item via EAN code in the international database OpenFoodFacts, manual add of an item, and scanning items from an invoice of popular Czech groceries delivery service (Kosik, Rohlik), 2022 [GitHub repository](https://github.com/deketver/FridgeTracker)
+It allows search of the item via EAN code in the international database OpenFoodFacts, manual addition of an item, and scanning items from an invoice of a popular Czech groceries delivery service (Kosik, Rohlik), 2022 [GitHub repository](https://github.com/deketver/FridgeTracker)